ewgRa/gocsfixer/README.md

 # gocsfixer
-Golang coding standards fixer, help you automize coding style checks.
+Golang coding style fixer, help you automize coding style checks.

 ## Run
 gocsfixer have several flags, that allow you to choose, which one levels of checks you want to perform and control exit code: